SHARITHA2002/JavaDSA/BinarySearch-InterviewQuestions.md

      - arr[]={1,2,4,5,15,18};
      - target=7 : ans => 15,[1,2,4,5]
-     - The smallest number which is greater than or equal to the target number.
+     - The smallest number is greater than or equal to the target number.
+     - The key here is to return to the end.

 Code 👩‍💻 :